shaocheng16/epwgen/README.md

 For spin orbit coupling you will most likely need an updated postprocessing script ("pp.py").

 Solving the Eliashberg equations does not work at the moment.

+The script contains a crude but quick and working example.